Network provider must update priority list to safeguard vulnerable households

-Scottish Power must commit to updating their Priority Services Register to ensure resources can be directed at those who need support in extreme weather.
+Scottish Power is urging people to register/add themselves to the Priority Services Register (PSR) to ensure resources can be directed at those who need support in extreme weather.

-Raising the impact of Storm Darragh on communities in Dwyfor Meirionnydd, Mr ap Gwynfor said there were significant discrepancies and inaccuracies in the information provided to local authorities to enable them to meet the needs of vulnerable people.
+It follows criticism from Dwyfor Meirionnydd MS Mr ap Gwynfor who said there were significant discrepancies and inaccuracies in the information provided to local authorities to enable them to meet the needs of vulnerable people during Storm Darragh.

-Mr ap Gwynfor’s calls have been echoed by Dwyfor Meirionnydd MP Liz Saville Roberts who also voiced concerns that people recently discharged from hospital are not included on the priority register, with no direct line of contact between BCUHB and Scottish Power.
+Mr ap Gwynfor’s calls for updates to the PSR have been echoed by MP Liz Saville Roberts who also voiced concerns that people recently discharged from hospital are not included on the priority register, with no direct line of contact between BCUHB and Scottish Power.

 The politicians were told that the list provided by Scottish Power to local authorities included the names of people who have long been deceased.